Is your baby waking up early? Here’s what to do about it.

 Just like you, your little one will cycle through a number of stages over the course of the night.
 When they first go to sleep, they’ll experience their deepest, most restorative sleep.
 With melatonin being a key driving force for them, that deep sleep stage will last from around 6:00pm through to midnight.
 After that, your little one will enter a lighter stage of sleep and, from about 4:00am, they’ll cycle through shorter and lighter sleep cycles until they wake, ready to begin their day.

 There are a number of reasons why your little one might be waking early, and how you correct this will depend on the reason why they’re waking in the first place.
-Here are the 4 most common reasons why your little one might not be sleeping, and steps to take to help correct them.

 Their hormones are out of balance (aka they’re overtired)